rhtconsulting/miq-ci/README.md

 # miq-ci

 This project provides a CI pipeline for ManageIQ region data using Jenkins.
+It provides a pipeline view that allows you to visualize which version of region data (automate domains, dialogs, service catalogs, etc.) is an a region at a given time.

 # Continuous Integration Workflow Overview